GenericMappingTools/gmt/doc/rst/source/psconvert.rst

     gmt psconvert -TF -Fabc a.ps b.ps c.ps

-To create a simple linear map with pscoast and convert it to tif with a .tfw the tight BoundingBox computation.
+To create a simple linear map with :doc:`pscoast` and convert it to tif with a .tfw the tight BoundingBox computation.

    ::